-alpha-Linolenic acid (18 carbon atoms), from the Latin linon, meaning flax, plus oleic, meaning oil or olive oil, was isolated by Hazura K. and Monatsh in 1887.
+alpha-Linolenic acid or α-linolenic acid (18 carbon atoms), from the Latin linon, meaning flax, plus oleic, meaning oil or olive oil, was isolated by Hazura K. and Monatsh in 1887.

 The exact structure was clarified by Erdmann E. et al in 1909 and was synthesized by Nigama and Weedon in 1956.

 It is a polyunsaturated fatty acid (PUFA) with three cis (Z) double bounds (the first one from the methyl end is in omega-3 (ω-3) or n-3, so in shorthand 18:3n-3) member of the sub-group called long chain fatty acids (LCFAs), from 14 to 18 carbon atoms.

 IUPAC name: (9Z,12Z,15Z)-octadeca-9,12,15-trienoic acid

 In purified form it is a colorless liquid insoluble in water, with melting point from -11.3 °C (11.66 °F; 261.85 K) to -11 °C (12.2 °F; 262.15 K) and boiling point at 230 (446 °F; 503.15 K)-232 °C (449.6 °F; 505.15 K) at 1 mm Hg.

 It is produced de novo from linoleic acid, in a desaturation reaction catalyzed by Δ15-desaturase.